QuadmanSWE/QuadmanSWE.github.io/docs/cv/index.md

 I've built frameworks, modules, and solutions to bring stateful legacy solutions into CI/CD.

 When the customer chose to develop and deploy with kubernetes, I've helped out in how they could get the most out of that platform.

+I set up a CI/CD pipeline for backstage on top of Azure Kubernetes Services and helped support the platform, both helping develop custom plugins and integrating useful ones as Azure pull request and pipeline dashboards, argocd links to each deployment of each component, and a lot of software templates.

 ## Saxo Bank
 ### Data Warehouse Development